39 Caregiver skills for CV

 Writing a competitive RN resume: What else to include

-Make sure that your RN proficiences shine through all sections of your resume!
-Highlight your aptitudes, clinical expertise, and relevant education in every section of your resume:
+Make sure that your RN proficiences shine through all sections of your biography!
+Highlight your aptitudes, clinical expertise, and relevant education in every section of your vita:

 Career Summary

-If you're still in a nursing school with not much experience, capitalize on your clinical rotations, voluntary work, and research work in nursing.
+If you're still in a nursing school with not much experience, capitalize on your clinical rotations, voluntary work, and research work as a caregiver.
 It will also help to outline your professional goals so that the hospital can see you as a good fit.

 Example: